Our History

 The Urdd Eisteddfod in Denbighshire was postponed twice in 2020 and 2021 due to Covid-19.
 During this time the Eisteddfod adapted by offering thousands of competitors and viewers a chance to enjoy our digital festival ‘Eisteddfod T’.

 The Urdd welcomed the highest number of visitors back to the Eisteddfod in 2022 after Covid-19 as 118,000 people attended the Urdd Eisteddfod in Denbighshire.
-We look forward to welcoming thousands of competitors from across Wales to the 2024 National Urdd Eisteddfod in Maldwyn and offering them the opportunity to perform on stage in one of the three pavilions as we offer a ‘Stage for All’.
+There were over 100,000 registrations to compete at Eisteddfod yr Urdd Maldwyn 2024, where thousands of competitors from across Wales were given the opportunity to perform on stage in one of the three pavilions as we offered a ‘Stage for All’ once again.

 Sports